BEVERLY WILLIS, FAIA (1928-)

 1965 - The Hillcrest Park Navy Housing, Vallejo CA. Unbuilt.

-1968 - The Frederick Douglas Plaza Renovation, Pierce Street between Oak and Fell Streets, San Francisco CA. Example photo: 420 Pierce Street.
+1968 - The Frederick Douglass Plaza Renovation, Pierce Street between Oak and Fell Streets, San Francisco CA. Example photo: 420 Pierce Street.
 Brought a block of 10 3-story apartment buildings San Francisco's Alamo Square district, totaling 108 units, up to code; facades and interiors were renovated.
 The rehabilitated street transformed the low-income neighborhood and triggered improvements by property owners in the surrounding area.
 The development ran into some legal issues in 1974 and all developers, along with Beverly Willis, were sued for default.

 1970 - The Fred and Shelagh Kressler Ski Cabin, Tahoe Keys CA. Unbuilt.